Ozone Transport (66.033)

 Credentials/Documentation

-The application must supply evidence of legal authority for air pollution control; evidence of the availability of non-federal matching funds, evidence that the Governor or his designated State agency has been given the opportunity to comment on the relationship of the program to be funded to the State plan and a workable program officially adopted for the agency.
-Principles for determining allowable costs are set forth in applicable Federal management circulars described in the general grant regulations and procedures 40 CFR Part 30 of the Federal Regulations.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and Local governments.
+The application must supply evidence of legal authority for air pollution control, evidence of the availability of non-federal matching funds, evidence that the Governor or his designated State agency has been given the opportunity to comment on the relationship of the program to be funded to the State plan and a workable program officially adopted for the agency.
+Principles for determining allowable costs are set forth in the Uniform Grants Guidance 2 CFR 200 of the Federal Regulations.
+Costs will be determined in accordance with 2 CFR 200.

 Application Procedure